User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 It sounds convenient, but many creators hesitate to grant it because they lose long-term control.
 It’s typically more expensive and should be used only when you truly need lifetime usage.

-However, some creators don’t appreciate in-perpetuity UGC rights too much:
+However, some creators don’t appreciate perpetual UGC rights too much:

 Limited-use rights give your brand permission to use the content only under specific conditions, such as for one campaign, one platform, a short time period, or a single placement.